Chavithra/degiro-connector/README.md

 ## 2.15.
 How to find a : vwd_id ?

-In operations related to `Quotecast`, Degiro used the `vwd_id` to identify a product.
+In operations related to `Quotecast`, Degiro uses the `vwd_id` to identify a product.

 Which means that if you want a `Chart` or `Real-time data` for a specific product : you first need to find this product's `vwd_id`.